 I have to warn you a bit here at the beginning: this whole wheat sourdough is a little more involved than some of my previous loaves.
-While I think it’s achievable for a “beginner” baker to experiment with, it may take a few tries before your results are to your liking.
+While I think it’s achievable for a beginner baker to experiment with, it may take a few tries before your results are to your liking.
 However, this should not dissuade you from attempting!
-Making a more whole wheat loaf will provide a very interesting flavor profile and added nutrients not normally found in straight white bread.
+Making a whole wheat loaf will provide an exciting flavor profile and added nutrients not customarily found in straight white bread.

-The recipe in this entry is based on Chad Robertson’s Ode to Bourdon receipe found in his absolutely epic Tartine Book Nº3, a book dedicated to natural and whole grains.
-My take on this has some slight modifications I’ve found to work well for me and my starter, I hope they help you as well.
+I based this recipe on Chad Robertson’s Ode to Bourdon recipe found in his epic Tartine Book Nº3, a book dedicated to ancient and whole grains.
+My take on this has some slight modifications I’ve found to work well for me and my starter; I hope they help you as well.

-So, I’ve been practicing this whole wheat sourdough for quite a while now trying to really get things working the way I’d like.
-I usually mix in an “experimental” batch of bread here and there to keep things interesting and to speed up my learning, but this whole wheat bread has a purpose.
+So, I’ve been practicing this whole wheat sourdough for quite a while now trying to get things working the way I’d like.
+I usually mix in an experimental batch of bread here and there to keep things exciting and to speed up my learning, but this whole wheat bread has a purpose.

-Whole wheat sourdough bread is a completely different beast when it comes to baking.
-Many of the plastic-bagged-breads you’ll find at the store that are “whole wheat” contain a bunch of additives to get it to rise high, and taste sweet.
+Whole wheat sourdough bread is an entirely different beast when it comes to baking.
+Many of the plastic-bagged-breads you’ll find at the store that is “whole wheat” contain a bunch of additives to get it to rise high and taste sweet.
 Who wants all that added junk anyways?
-Let’s make our own whole wheat bread.
+Let’s make our whole wheat bread.

 Maybe I should start with a brief background on whole wheat flour, some challenges to overcome, and how it differs from white flour.